 We hope this page was helpful and we are always interested in your feedback.

 AGILITYClass On-Line Signup

 This popular sport is growing by leaps and bounds.
 There are many dog clubs in the state that hold competition trials every year now, and one of the local dog clubs put on the first sanctioned trial in Great Falls in 2011.
 If you have an active dog, this could be the perfect outlet for burning off some of that extra energy.
 Most dogs love this and the owners have a great time too!

 Agility Classes Start Every 2 Months year around, except July, August, November & December.

-Starting in September of 2015 the Classes will be held on Saturdays.
+Classes are usually on Monday, Tuesday and/or Wednesday evenings.
 Classes are held indoors on rubber flooring in our Paws-Abilities Training Center next door.